Marc-Jr/assignments/lpic/101/1-practice-test/submissions/Marc.md

 The Linux boot process begins the moment you power on your machine :

-BIOS or UEFI: The system’s firmware (BIOS or UEFI) , performs a Power-On Self Test (POST) to check that essential hardware is working.
-It then locates a hard drive and hands over control to the bootloader.
+ The system’s firmware (BIOS or UEFI) , performs a Power-On Self Test (POST) to check that essential hardware is working then locates a hard drive and hands over control to the bootloader.
 GRUB (Grand Unified Bootloader ): GRUB is a bootloader that manages and loads the Linux kernel into memory.
-It also offers a boot menu, letting you choose between different OS versions.
-GRUB loads the kernel and an initial RAM disk (initramfs), which contains essential drivers for booting.
-Kernel: Once the kernel is loaded, it initializes and  controls the hardware, setting up memory , detecting connected devices, and mounting the root filesystem.
+It also offers a boot menu,so you choose between different OS versions.
+GRUB loads the kernel and an initial RAM disk (initramfs), which contains essential drivers for booting .
+Kernel: Once the kernel is loaded, it initializes and  controls the hardware, setting up memory ,and mounting the root filesystem.
 The kernel is essentially the core of Linux, handlings system processes and resources.init or systemd (System Initialization): The kernel starts the init process (the first process ) or, on modern systems, systemd.
 This is the parent of all processes and is responsible for booting userspace applications. systemd initializes the system by loading various services, mounting file systems, and starting essential daemons.User Space and Login: Finally, systemd (or init) loads the graphical interface or command-line login prompt.
-Once you log in, the OS is fully functional , with services, daemons, and applications running in the background, ready for use.
+Once you log in, the OS is fully functional.